Slamdance Screenplay CompetitionSubscribe

 - If the script is based on a true story, that should be noted on the cover page

 - No substituted pages or other revisions will be accepted once you have submitted your script.
-New versions of scripts can be resubmitted by filling out a new entry form and paying a new entry fee.
+New versions of scripts will only be considered if resubmitted as new and separate entries.

-- All entries must be mailed or uploaded by the appropriate deadline.
+- All entries must be uploaded by the appropriate deadline.

 - The first round of reading is done by individual readers.
 If your script is advanced to the next round, the script will be read and scored by multiple readers to determine whether it gets into quarterfinals and semifinals.